-- Select Portfolio from the left menu bar, and then select Journey Maps under the Manage section; the Experience Maps page displays.
+- Select Portfolio from the left menu bar, and then select Experience Maps under the Manage section; the Experience Maps page displays.

 - Click the Create Experience Map button on the top-right of the page; the New Experience Map panel displays.

 - Enter a name for the experience map in the Name field.

 - Enter a description of the experience map in the Description field.

 - Select all personas that are tied to the experience map in the Personas field.

 - Click Save.
 The Use Cases field displays.

 - In the Use Cases field, select lean use cases to group into the experience map, and then click the Select button.
 Repeat as many times as need to select desired use cases to group into the experience map.

 - Click Save & Close; the new experience map is added to the grid and the Experience Map section of the Lean UX/UI landing page.

 There are two ways to launch an experience map: